There are lots of scam sellers and fake ticket sites online.

 - Be careful of free trials - If you agree to a free trial, check to make sure that you don't have to pay for it later on.
 Look for the terms that may be hidden in the small print.

 - Check the small print - Terms and conditions can be found in the small print.
-They should tell you about any hidden costs, as well as delivery and returns information.
+They should tell you about any hidden costs, as well as delivery and returns info.

-- Know where you're buying from - Check the location of the seller you're buying from, especially if they're not well-known.
-It's easier to complain and get your money back from companies that are based in the UK and EU.
+- Know where you're buying from - Check the location of a seller, especially if they're not well-known.
+It's easier to complain and get your money back from sellers that are based in the UK.

-- Search for FAQs - Most online shops have a Frequently Asked Questions (FAQs) page.
-This can help you quickly find key information.
+- Search for FAQs - Some online shops have a Frequently Asked Questions (FAQs) page.
+This can help you quickly find key info.

-- Keep track of what you buy - Check your bank account often to make sure there are no unknown payments.
+- Keep track of what you buy - Check your bank account often to make sure you know what all your payments are for.